 Data is stored in a range of different places, including in your personnel file, in the organisation's HR management systems and in other IT systems (including the organisation's email system).

 The University takes information security extremely seriously and has implemented appropriate technical and organisational measures to protect personal data and special category data.
 Access to information is restricted on a need-to-know basis and security arrangements are regularly reviewed to ensure their continued suitability.
 For further information see, https://www.york.ac.uk/it-services/security/.

 How do we transfer your data safely internationally?

-In certain circumstances, it is necessary to transfer your Personal Data (including Special Category Data) outside the European Economic Area.
-In respect of such transfers, the University will comply with our obligations under Data Protection Law and ensure an adequate level of protection for all transferred data.
+In certain circumstances, it is necessary to transfer your Personal Data (including Special Category Data) outside the UK.
+In respect of such transfers, the University will comply with our obligations under UK GDPR and ensure an adequate level of protection for all transferred data.

 How long will we keep your data?

 The University will retain your data in line with legal requirements or where there is a business need.
 Retention timeframes will be determined in line with the University’s Records Retention Schedule.

 What rights do you have in relation to your data?

 If you have any questions about this privacy notice or concerns about how your data is being processed, please contact the University’s Acting Data Protection Officer at email@example.com.